texus/TGUI-website/tutorials/1.0/layouts/index.md

 widget->setOrigin(1.f, 0.5f);
 ```

-If the last paragraph isn't clear enough then here is a calculation with numbers.
+If the last paragraph isn't clear enough then here is a calculation with some example numbers.
 Imagine the parent is a panel of size (800, 600) while the widget is a button of size (150, 40).
-The button would be placed on position (800 - 200, 0.75 * 600 - 0.5 * 40) = (650, 430).
-When the panel is resized to a width of 400 pixels then the button will automatically be moved to a left position of 250.
+The button would be placed on position (800 - 150, 0.75 * 600 - 0.5 * 40) = (650, 430).
+When the panel is resized to a width of 400 pixels then the button will automatically be moved to a left position of 400-150 = 250.

 ### Binding other widgets
 You can not only refer to the parent, but also to other widgets.
 In the example below, the button is positioned 50 pixels to the right of another button.
 ```c++
 button2->setSize(bindSize(button1));
 button2->setPosition({bindRight(button1) + 50.0f, bindTop(button1)});